SasView/sasview/src/sas/sasgui/perspectives/invariant/media/invariant_help.rst

 where $\Delta\rho = (\rho_1 - \rho_2)$ is the SLD contrast, $<\eta^2>$ is the mean-
 square average of the SLD fluctuation and $\phi_1$ and $\phi_2$ are the volume fractions of the two phases ($\phi_1 + \phi_2 = 1$).
-From this the volume fraction, specific surface area, or mean-square average SLD fluctuation can be determined.
+From this the volume fraction, specific surface area, or mean-square average SLD fluctuation can all be determined.

+The Invariant analysis window always tries to return the volume fraction (though see below) but will only calculate the specific surface area if a value for the Porod Constant is supplied.
+The SLD fluctuation is left for the user to calculate and apply using the formulae below.

 Volume Fraction
 ^^^^^^^^^^^^^^^